 Another area of high potential is carbon-recycling technologies14, carbon transformation15 or even carbon sequestration solutions16.

-VC backed innovation can be adjacent but critical to climate tech and sustainability agenda synthetic biology is already opening new frontiers when it comes to the development of new materials."
+VC backed innovation can be adjacent but critical to climate tech and sustainability agenda

 New space-based Earth observation imaging systems and AI allow for natural resources monitoring and climate intelligence17, as well as biodiversity monitoring18.